moffaty/logger/README.md

 // methods follow naming rules like regular variables (bad: 1no, 123, #asd)
 // be carefull while using names: server, database, login
-// if you don’t follow these rules, the method won’t do anything. logger.custom('auth.log') // filename and data
+// if you don’t follow these rules, the method won’t do anything. logger.custom('auth.log'); // filename and data
-// and after this u can use this file easy logger.auth('123') // method = filename without extension which u use in custom log
+// and after this u can use this file easy logger.auth('123'); // method = filename without extension which u use in custom log
+// and you can use this
+logger.custom('auth.log', 'test'); // set custom name for method logger.test('123'); // append '123' to auth.log
 ```

 ### UPDATE